Calindro/emulicious-debugger/README.md

 For C code with SDCC, this is a *.cdb file.

 Please consult the documentation of your assembler/compiler to determine how to generate such files.

+For example when using `lcc` from GBDK, you can pass `-debug` to it to make it generate debug symbols.
+If you invoke `sdcc` directly, you need to pass `--debug` to each call to it.

 ## Features